top

 The Marital Residence

-The home that the parties live in prior to divorce is often referred to as the marital residence.
+The home that the parties live in prior to divorce is often referred to as the Marital Residence.
 Like all property acquired during the marriage, both parties have an interest in it, regardless of how the property was acquired or is titled.
-Leaving the marital residence prior to or during the divorce does not constitute a legal abandonment of your property interest in the home.
-Because couples are afraid that moving out will somehow prejudice their interest in the home, they often live together while the divorce is pending.
-The tension that results can be very damaging to children.
+Important Point: Leaving the marital residence prior to or during the divorce does not constitute a legal abandonment of your property interest in the home.

-The general rules is that the marital estate is valued at the time of the issuance of the decree.
-Exceptions can be found In the Wendt and several other cases where the court looked at the circumstances of the marriage and separation and valued certain assets at the time of the separation.
+The general rule is that the marital estate is valued at the time of the issuance of the decree.
+Exceptions can be found in Wendt and several other cases where the court looked at the circumstances of the marriage and separation and valued certain assets at the time of the separation.

 Personal injury awards

 Settlements, judgments and workers' compensation payments can be treated as marital property and distributed by the court to either party.
 Lopiano v.
 Lopiano, 247 Conn.
 356 (1998).
-The court looks at multiple factors when deciding whether an award be shared with a spouse.
+The court looks at multiple factors and all the facts and circumstances when deciding whether an award be shared with a spouse.

 Inheritances and Gifts